Tupac Shakur: Murder and aftermath

 Shakur was taken to the University Medical Center of Southern Nevada where he was heavily sedated and put on life support.
 In the intensive-care unit on the afternoon of September 13, 1996, Shakur died from internal bleeding.
 He was pronounced dead at 4:03 p.m.
 The official causes of death are respiratory failure and cardiopulmonary arrest associated with multiple gunshot wounds.
 Shakur's body was cremated the next day.
 Members of the Outlawz, recalling a line in his song "Black Jesus", (although uncertain of the artist's attempt at a literal meaning chose to interpret the request seriously) smoked some of his body's ashes after mixing them with marijuana.

 In 2002, investigative journalist Chuck Philips, after a year of work, reported in the Los Angeles Times that Anderson, a Southside Compton Crip, having been attacked by Suge and Shakur's entourage at the MGM Hotel after the boxing match, had fired the fatal gunshots, but that Las Vegas Metropolitan Police had interviewed him only once, briefly, before his death in an unrelated shooting.
 Philips's 2002 article also alleges the involvement of Christopher "Notorious B.I.G."
 Wallace and several within New York City's criminal underworld.
 Both Anderson and Wallace denied involvement, while Wallace offered a confirmed alibi.
 Music journalist John Leland, in The New York Times, called the evidence "inconclusive".

 In 2011, via the Freedom of Information Act, the FBI released documents related to its investigation which described an extortion scheme by the Jewish Defense League (classified as "a right wing terrorist group" by the FBI) that included making death threats against Shakur and other rappers, but did not indicate a direct connection to his murder.

+Murder trial

 On July 18, 2023, the Las Vegas Metropolitan Police Department executed a search warrant in connection with Shakur's murder.
-On September 29, 2023, the AP reported that Las Vegas Metropolitan Police had arrested a suspect, Duane "Keefe D" Davis, in Shakur's murder.
+On September 29, 2023, the AP reported that Las Vegas Metropolitan Police had arrested a suspect, Duane "Keefe D" Davis, (Note: In his most recent interview with The Hollywood Reporter, Davis said that his name was misspelled as "Keffe D" in his memoir and that the correct spelling is "Keefe D.") in Shakur's murder.
 Police had two months previously served a search warrant at his wife's home in the Las Vegas suburb of Henderson.
 Davis pleaded not guilty on November 2, 2023, in Las Vegas.
-As of February 2025, Davis' trial is set to start on February 9, 2026.
-As of January 2025, Davis remains in prison.
-On September 3, 2025, Davis was ordered to also serve a 16 to 40 month prison sentence for a separate jailhouse fight-related conviction he received in April 2025.
+On August 10, 2026, Davis's trial for Shakur's murder began.
+By this point in time, Davis was incarcerated at Nevada's High Desert State Prison serving a 16 to 40-month prison sentence for a separate jailhouse fight-related conviction he received in April 2025.
+On August 31, one week shy of the 30th anniversary of the shooting, the jury, after nearly three hours of deliberations, convicted Davis of first-degree murder.